-Bruno Mallert is now considered among the elite in the European world of illustration.
+Bruno Mallart is now considered among the elite in the European world of illustration.

-He studied with esteemed professors like Roman Cieslewicz and Peter Knapp before graduating form the (EASG) Superior School of Graphic Arts in Paris, where he now lives and works.
+He studied with esteemed professors like Roman Cieslewicz and Peter Knapp before graduating from the (EASG) Superior School of Graphic Arts in Paris, where he now lives and works.